cloudlwg/sokoban/README.md

 # sokoban
-The game was made basing on pygame
+The game was made based on pygame